HXCitcon/cleanpm/README.md

-# STOP This tool delete files from your drive.
-Be extremely careful to use!
+# STOP!
+This tool deletes files from your drive.
+Be extremely careful to use.

 # cleanpm
 A small project to clean npm_modules folders under a certain directory and all its sub-directories.